bastisawesome/spkg/CONTRIBUTING.md

 description of the pull request, as code will have to be checked against PyLance.

-SPKG abides by [https://www.python.org/dev/peps/pep-0008/](PEP 8) standards,
-with the following modifications:
+SPKG abides by [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards, with the following modifications:
 - Lines must be 80 characters long or less
 - Indentation is 4-spaces